 Treatment should begin with contacting our office and scheduling an appointment.
 Our foot doctors can properly assess your situation to ensure that the correct care is given so that your bone can heal in a normal fashion.
 In the meantime, the best practice is to simply rest.
 Your body is amazingly adept at healing itself, but it needs time to do so.
 It also does not need extra stress and forces (like those that accompany running and other high-impact activities) that can lead to further damage.
 Ice, compression, and elevation can help to manage your pain, reduce swelling, and promote healing the injured bone.

 Depending on the severity of your break, we may need to splint, “buddy tape,” cast, or prescribe stiff-soled, rigid shoes to immobilize the area and protect your foot.
 For certain cases, especially ones where a joint is impacted or the break has misaligned the bone from its natural position, surgery might be the best option.
 We will, of course, discuss your treatment options so you can understand the best choice for your recovery.

 The Austin, TX Foot Doctors You Deserve

 No matter the nature of your metatarsal fracture, Austin Foot and Ankle Specialists is Central Texas’ top option for foot and ankle treatment.
-We have the caring, highly-skilled staff that you need for successful recovery from any injury you might sustain.
+We have the caring, highly skilled staff that you need for a successful recovery from any injury you might sustain.
 If you are in pain or discomfort, give our Austin, TX office a call at (512) 328-8900 or use our online form to schedule your appointment today.